What Is Feline Whisker Fatigue?

 Related: How Much Should I Feed My Cat?

-Because the whiskers are highly sensitive, over time, they can become stressed and fatigued after having a lot of unnecessary contact with objects, such as with the sides of a food bowl.
+Whiskers are pretty awesome, there is no denying that.
+But, because they are highly sensitive, over time, they can become stressed and fatigued after having a lot of unnecessary contact with objects, such as with the sides of a food bowl.
+This is when whisker fatigue might occur, and it isn’t something that you want your kitty to experience.
+Thankfully, there are steps you can take at home to help those whiskers feel good again.

 What Are the Symptoms of Whisker Fatigue?

-If your cat is exhibiting the following behaviors, she may be dealing with whisker fatigue, which can be annoying and painful:
+If your cat is exhibiting the following behaviors, she might be dealing with whisker fatigue, which can be annoying and painful:

 - Pulling food out of the bowl to eat it on the floor instead